browserengineering/book/book/visual-effects.md

 looks like two orange rectangles instead of an orange rectangle with a white one on top.
 Now let's make the white child element semi-transparent, so the colors have to mix.
-In CSS, that requires adding an `opacity` property with a value somewhere in between 0 (completely transparent) to 1 (totally opaque).
+In CSS, that requires adding an `opacity` property with a value somewhere between 0 (completely transparent) and 1 (totally opaque).
 With 50% opacity on the white child element, it looks like this:

 <div style="background-color:orange">